lowepowerlab/protocols/genetics101_Ralstonia.md

 ### pVS1 origins
 These are broad host range replicative plasmids and will replicate in Ralstonia.
-The lab has empty pSW002 and pSW003 plasmids with pVS1 origins, as well as versions of pSW002 and pSW003 that consitutively express fluorescent proteins.
+The lab has empty pSW002 and pSW003 plasmids with pVS1 origins, as well as versions of pSW002 and pSW003 that constitutively express fluorescent proteins.